Going to the Vets

 When you buy or adopt a new pet, you should register it with a local veterinary practice.
-This is vital for getting routine care and advice for your pet, as well as making sure you have somewhere to go if they get injured or ill.
+This is vital for getting routine care and advice for your pet, on everything from diets to flea treatments, as well as making sure you have somewhere to go if they get injured or ill.

 There are veterinary practices all over the UK, and it’s easy to find one near to you with a tool like Vet Help Direct, and you can often find them inside or next to a local pet store chain, too.
 All vets need to be registered with the Royal College of Veterinary Surgeons (RCVS), so always check they have the right certifications.

 The cost of a visit to the vets will vary depending on your chosen practice, and the reason for your visit.
 A routine check-up cost can vary and most practices will usually have a standard appointment fee.
 It’s worth checking what a vet charges for an appointment if you have a few practices to choose from.